The College of New Jersey, New Jersey Weather

 - What is the coldest month in The College of New Jersey?

-- January is typically coldest, averaging about 31°F.
+- January is The College of New Jersey's coldest month, averaging about 31°F.

 - When can I start a vegetable garden in The College of New Jersey?